thtskaran/obvix-lake/usage.md

 ## 5) Tone Inference

 The tone detector remains active (same schema as before) and writes `tone_observed` back to `user_profiles`.
-The FSM references this field plus any stored `tone_preference` to keep responses on-brand even across escalations.
+The prompt builder references this field plus any stored `tone_preference` to keep responses on-brand even across escalations.

 ---